 The customer, who uses a wheelchair, came to the attraction.
 Before purchasing an entrance ticket to have a look around they wanted to visit the loo.
 The wheelchair access was good, as was general access, and the accessible toilet well signposted with plenty of space to approach.
 The door was locked and on waiting for fifteen minutes no one came out.
 It seemed that the door had been locked by staff, there was nobody nearby to ask, and the customer was desperate for the toilet.
 The end result was the customer leaving the attraction to find the nearest nearby accessible toilet.
 They did not go back to the tourist attraction …

 It may be that you are not sure how well your premises work for the disabled visitor.
 Is it wheelchair friendly or does it work for visually impaired people for example.

 My colleagues and I are happy to make a site visit and walk around with you to talk about the experience and see how it works for the disabled visitor.
 We can make suggestions and enjoy what you’ve done well.

 My colleagues and I are happy to read through your Access Statement and provide feedback on whether it is meaningful to a disabled customer or if there are things that can be added to make it even better.
-From time to time we work more directly with venues to jointly write their access guide.

 Get in touch